A Convergence Study for Reduced Rank Extrapolation on Nonlinear Systems: Introduction

 \item {\bf Epsilon algorithms:} These are the {\em scalar epsilon algorithm (SEA)}, the {\em vector epsilon algorithm (VEA)}, and the {\em topological epsilon algorithm (TEA)}.
 SEA is a method that is based entirely on the famous {\em epsilon algorithm} of Wynn \cite{Wynn:1956:DCT} that implements the transformation of Shanks \cite{Shanks:1955:NTD} for scalar sequences.
 VEA was introduced by Wynn \cite{Wynn:1962:ATI}.
 TEA was introduced by Brezinski \cite{Brezinski:1975:GTS}. \end{enumerate}

 For an earlier account of the epsilon algorithms, see the book by Brezinski \cite{Brezinski:1977:ACA}.
-For a more recent treatment covering some of the recent developments that took place until the 1980s, see the book Brezinski and Redivo Zaglia \cite{Brezinski:1991:EMT}.
+For a comprehensive survey covering the developments that took place until the 1980s, see the survey paper by Smith, Ford, and Sidi \cite{Smith:1987:EMV} and the book by Brezinski and Redivo Zaglia \cite{Brezinski:1991:EMT}.
+For a geometric approach to the treatment of vector extrapolation methods as these are being applied to linear systems, see Jbilou and Sadok \cite{Jbilou:1995:ASV}.
+For a more recent review of MPE and RRE, see Sidi \cite{Sidi:2012:RTV}.
 For a detailed and up-to-date treatment, including development, analysis, numerical implementation, and various applications, of all these methods, see the recent book of Sidi \cite{Sidi:2017:VEM}.

-Numerically stable and efficient algorithms for implementing polynomial methods have been propose by Sidi \cite{Sidi:1991:EIM}, \cite{Sidi:2016:SVD-MPE} for MPE, RRE, and SVD-MPE and by Jbilou and Sadok \cite{Jbilou:1999:LUI} for MMPE.
+Numerically stable and efficient algorithms for implementing polynomial methods have been proposed by Sidi \cite{Sidi:1991:EIM}, \cite{Sidi:2016:SVD-MPE} for MPE, RRE, and SVD-MPE and by Jbilou and Sadok \cite{Jbilou:1999:LUI} for MMPE.
 The epsilon algorithms are normally implemented via their definitions, which involve recursion relations.
 When applied to sequences $\{\xx_m\}$ generated via fixed-point iterative schemes from systems of linear equations, MPE, RRE, and TEA turn out to be equivalent to known Krylov subspace methods for linear systems.
 This is explored in Sidi \cite{Sidi:1988:EVP}.
-Yet another recent paper by Sidi \cite{Sidi:2017:MPERRE} shows that MPE and RRE are very closely related in more then one way.
+Yet another recent paper by Sidi \cite{Sidi:2017:MPERRE} shows that MPE and RRE are very closely related in more than one way.

 Now, all the methods mentioned above have interesting convergence and convergence acceleration properties that concern the precise asymptotic behavior of the sequences $\{\sss_{n,k}\}^\infty_{n=0}$, with fixed $k$, when the sequences $\{\xx_m\}$ are generated via fixed-point iterative schemes from systems of linear equations; see Sidi \cite{Sidi:1986:CSP}, \cite{Sidi:1994:CIR}, Sidi, Ford, and Smith \cite{Sidi:1986:ACV}, and Sidi and Bridger \cite{Sidi:1988:CSA}, and also Sidi \cite[Chapter 6]{Sidi:2017:VEM} for the methods MPE, RRE, MMPE, and TEA, Wynn \cite{Wynn:1966:CSE} and Sidi \cite{Sidi:1996:ECW} for SEA, and Graves-Morris and Saff \cite{Graves:1988:RCT} for VEA.
 We shall call this mode of usage of vector extrapolation methods the $n$-{\em Mode}.